 Visiting scholars programme

-You can find much more detail on the work of the School on the Research pages of the school website.
+You can find much more detail on the work of the School on our Research webpages.

-We make strategic appointments of Visiting Scholars which reflect our priority research areas to applicants who commit time in residence working in our research community.
-Working in collaboration with our own world leading researchers, these visiting scholars enable us to ensure a vibrant exchange of ideas and facilitate the development of innovative methodological approaches.
+We make strategic appointments of visiting scholars which reflect our priority research areas to applicants who commit time in residence working in our research community.
+Working in collaboration with our own world leading researchers, visiting scholars ensure a vibrant exchange of ideas and facilitate the development of innovative methodological approaches.

-The School welcomes applications to the Visiting Scholars Programme from leading researchers who will be working with our own research scholars on specific projects.
-There are limited places available and the application process is described below.
-Unfortunately, we do not have spaces available for those who simply wish to attach themselves to the School, or a particular department, without a clear research connection to School-based individual academic research projects.
+The School welcomes applications from leading researchers who will be working with our own research scholars on specific projects.
+There are limited places available and unfortunately, we do not have spaces available for those who simply wish to attach themselves to the School, or a particular department, without a clear research connection to School-based individual academic research projects.

 Visiting Scholars are expected to participate in the research life of the host department/institute during their stay, including:

 - presenting their work to the relevant research seminar;

 - working collaboratively with School-based researchers to produce journal articles, research proposals, grant applications, etc.

 For these reasons, it is important that visiting scholars be present for the full duration of the visit (with some exceptions for occasional conference attendance).